Choosing a new vendor is always tricky.

 They have a nice focus on their translators and employees, certified by Great Place To Work.

-Another value that we share.
+Another value that we share, and respect.

 4. Keyword Studios